MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-outlook.md

    - **Add to email**: The generated response appears as a reply.
 Make any changes and select **Send**.
    - Copy to clipboard: Select the **Copy** icon to copy the response and paste it where needed.
-   - Adjust the length of the email or tone
+   - Make adjustments: Select the **Adjust** icon to change the length or the tone of the email, and then select **Update**.
-   - Regenerate a different email response
+   - Regenerate: Select the **Regenerate** icon to generate a different email response.

 ## View a work order